Water ball

 A water ball or water walking ball is a large inflatable sphere that allows a person inside it to walk across the surface of a body of water.
 The giant ball is usually two metres in diameter and has a zippered entrance to allow for easy entry and exit.
 The water ball is similar to the zorb but it has only one layer and is designed for water travel rather than down-hill rolling.
-In the United Kingdom, the balls have been used at swimming pools, marinas and lakes in an effort to keep children fit.
+In the United Kingdom, the balls have been used at swimming pools, marinas and lakes in an effort to keep children fit, as well as for fitness and rehabilitation for people of all ages.

 History

-One of the first water balls appeared in the film Diamonds Are Forever (1971) and in the Beach Boys music video, Getcha Back (1985).
+One of the first water balls appeared in the film Diamonds Are Forever (1971) and in the music video for the Beach Boys song Getcha Back (1985).
 Charles Blane Jones designed the first water ball for public distribution in 1998.